How might we make the Senior Friendly Hospitals (SFH) toolkit more findable and structurally leaner?

 A successful website redesign that delivered a visually refreshed Home and About pages, a structurally leaner SFH toolkit, and a new pictogram and colour scheme for every SFH toolkit domain.

-Senior Friendly Hospitals (SFH) is an Ontario-wide strategy aimed to guide hospital-wide improvements in services for frail seniors.
+Senior Friendly Hospitals (SFH) is an Ontario-wide strategy that guides hospital-wide improvements in senior-centered care.

 The website, seniorfriendlyhospitals.ca, compiles all the resources needed to build hospitals that are conducive to specialized senior friendly care.